Division of Student Affairs > Student Services > Counseling > Group Counseling

 Process Groups

-Dungeons & Dragons Therapy: DnD Therapy combines group therapy and tabletop roleplay to aid members in building interpersonal relationship, self-esteem, stress management and emotional regulation skills.
+Dungeons & Dragons Therapy: DnD Therapy combines group therapy and tabletop roleplay to aid members in building interpersonal relationships, self-esteem, stress management and emotional regulation skills.
 DnD group therapy is a collaborative, fun way to practice and build skills members can use in their daily lives.

 Students interested in joining this group should visit our forms page and Schedule an Appointment.

-Group Facilitator: Victoria Smith, MSW, Licensed Clinical Social Worker & Nathaly Shammo, BA, Social Work Clinical Intern
+Group Facilitator: Victoria Smith, MSW, Licensed Clinical Social Worker

-Quarter: SPRING 2025
+Quarter: AUTUMN 2025

 Length: 120 minutes